quantumkrew/hello-world/README.md

 # hello-world
-I'm only doing this becaues github told me to.
+I'm only doing this because github told me to.